 The Role of Digitization in Industry 4.0

-Digitization is the driving force behind Industry 4.0, and its importance cannot be overstated.
-At its core, Industry 4.0 is about using digital technologies to transform the manufacturing process, creating a more efficient, flexible, and connected system.
+As read above, digitization is the driving force behind Industry 4.0, and its importance cannot be overstated.
+Industry 4.0 is using digital technologies to transform the manufacturing process, creating a more efficient, flexible, and connected system.

 So let’s take a closer look at the vital role of digitization in Industry 4.0: